ghaschel/vscode-angular-html/docs/THEMING.md

 > This file aims to be used as a way to point out the extra-matched scopes for themes to be able to support them.

-> This extension also has support for specific themes when enabling legacy colors customization, and as a fallback, it **_tries_** to generate a color-pallete based on the current theme.
+> This extension also has support for specific themes when enabling custom colors customization, and as a fallback, it **_tries_** to generate a color-pallete based on the current theme.
 For the list of supported themes, please refer to [supported themes](SUPPORTED-THEMES.md).

 ## Summary